open-telemetry/opentelemetry.io/content/en/docs/languages/js/getting-started/nodejs.md

 Now you can run your application as you normally would, but you can use the `--require` flag to load the instrumentation before the application code.
+Make sure you don't have other conflicting `--require` flags such as `--require @opentelemetry/auto-instrumentations-node/register` on your `NODE_OPTIONS` environment variable.

 {{< tabpane text=true >}} {{% tab TypeScript %}}